Why doesn’t automated scheduling work in a small manufacturing company?

 For example, if you have to make 100 pieces and the time-lapse is 10-15 seconds per piece, the total discrepancy is huge (10-sec x 100 pieces).
 It is no longer a tiny delay but a miscalculated holdup.
 The efficiency should be calculated to an accuracy of one second, including setting up and changeover times.

-It is also vital to note operation dependencies between the operations (start-start, start-stop, stop-stop, others).
-The algorithm and your scheduling system must know them.
-On top of that, you have to consider the labour intensity (how many people have to work simultaneously on different machines).
+It is also vital to note operation dependencies between the operations (start-start, start-stop, stop-stop, and others).
+The scheduling system simply must have this information.
+On top of that, you have to consider the labor intensity (how many people have to work simultaneously on different machines).
 Sometimes one person can operate a few machines.
 At other times you need as many as four people for one machine to function correctly.
 Your advanced software needs this information.

-Last but not least, you need to know the BOM (Boom of Materials) or the recipe of your product; that is the complete list of raw materials required to make it.
+Last but not least, you need to know the BOM (Bill of Materials) or the recipe of your product; that is the complete list of raw materials required to make it.

-4. Raw materials and the warehouse organized to a perfection
+Raw materials and the warehouse are organized to a perfection

-Precise management of your stock is a crucial part of automated planning.
+Precise management of your stock is also a crucial part of automated planning.
 Without the availability of raw materials, the software cannot create an automatic plan, only a line of operations and orders.
-When there isn’t enough steel in stock (and it’s a common situation in times of crisis), it’s impossible to deliver the products.
+And when there aren’t enough resources for the process to carry on, the whole production might be delayed.

 Are automated scheduling systems the evil of this world or are we here in the wrong?